 Importantly, Profit Peak’s main responsibility is to be reactive when you would otherwise miss an opportunity, and contribute towards increased sales velocity and profit.

-Splitly is still offering the only Amazon Split Testing software, now with the powerful addition of a sophisticated automated pricing optimizer for private label FBA sellers.
+Splitly is the most sophisticated Amazon Split Testing software on the market, now with the powerful addition of a sophisticated automated pricing optimizer for private label FBA sellers.